7 of the most unusual World Heritage sites in Germany

 Jeroen van Marle

-Some of the many World Heritage sites in Germany are distinct and unusual.
+Some of the many World Heritage Sites in Germany are distinct and unusual.
 What to think of a Modernist coal mine, a medieval water system or the remains of a Viking town?
-These spots nevertheless offer up some surprising lessons about society in times gone by, or the Baroque approach to sustainable living.
-Here are 7 of the most unusual World Heritage sites in Germany.
+These spots nevertheless offer up some surprising lessons about society in times gone by.
+Here are seven of the most unusual World Heritage Sites in Germany.

 With the dinosaurs safely out of the way after their unfortunate extinction, it was the mammals' turn.
 During the Eocene, around 48 million years ago, mammals evolved rapidly and became established in all principal land ecosystems.
-The Messel Pit (Grube Messel), a former quarry, is the best fossil site in the world.
-It contributes invaluable knowledge about the evolution and environment of primates, birds and insects.
+The Messel Pit (Grube Messel), a former quarry, is the one of the best fossil sites in the world.
+It has contributed invaluable knowledge about the evolution and environment of primates, birds and insects.

 How to get there